 Add Serious Muscle Mass With Drop Sets

-A drop set is the technique where one performs a set of an exercise to failure, then drops some weight and continues for more repetitions with the reduced poundage.
+Drop sets are the technique where one performs a set of an exercise to failure, then drops some weight and continues for more repetitions with the reduced poundage.
 This same technique can be used multiple times without a break until your muscles are completely exhausted.

-Who Invented Drop Sets?
+Who Invented the Drop Set Technique?

 According to “Arnold’s Encyclopedia of Modern Bodybuilding,” the drop set method was originally “discovered” in 1947 by Henry Atkins, editor of Body Culture magazine.
 Atkins called it the “multi-poundage system.”
 Since then, this muscle blasting technique has gone by many different names including breakdowns, descending sets, triple-drops, down the rack, strip sets, or the stripping technique.